boyscout99/microservice-demo/README.md

 --docker-email=gke-pull-image@master-thesis-hpa.iam.gserviceaccount.com \
 --namespace rl-agent
 ```
-Check that these secrets has been created correctly with `kubectl get secrets`.
+Check that these secrets have been created correctly with `kubectl get secrets`.

 Another key file is needed, this time for the agent to authenticate to the GKE cluster from within its pod.
 You can use the default service account to create a second JSON key and save it to `/keys/`.

 >[!warning] Security
 >This secret will be copied directly into the image and this is a security concern.
 A more secure implementation would be to create a Kubernetes secret and import this secret into the pod.